raspberrypilearning/lego-plotter/en/step_2.md

 Run your program again.
 This time the motor should swing both clockwise and anti-clockwise depending on the sign of the simulated data.

-The conditionla test we created previously should still work.
-Now it will be preventing the motor from turning from a nagative value to a positive one *without* passing through zero (and vice versa).
+The conditional test we created previously should still work.
+Now it will be preventing the motor from turning from a negative value to a positive one *without* passing through zero (and vice versa).

 --- save ---